Plumsail/documents-docs/source/user-guide/processes/examples/create-documents-from-sharepoint-list-and-esign-docusign.rst

 The next step is an action from the Plumsail Documents connector for Power Automate.
 It's called *Start document generation process*.
 And it will start the process we have configured to generate NDAs and send them to employees for digital signatures.

-If it's your first time using Plumsail Documents in Power Automate, you'll be asked to create a connection and provide its name and an API key.
+If it's your first time using Plumsail Documents in Power Automate, you'll be asked to create a connection and provide its name and an Access key.

 .. image:: /_static/img/getting-started/create-flow-connection.png
    :alt: Screen of Plumsail Documents